abrookins/radar/README.md

 # Running

-To run the web service, check out this code and build it with `go build`.
+To run the web service, check out this code and build it with `go build` or install with `go get github.com/abrookins/radar`.

-You should receive a `run_server` binary.
+You should receive a `radar` binary.
 Run that as follows:

-	GOMAXPROCS=8 ./run_server -p 8081 -f data/crime_incident_data_wgs84.csv
+	GOMAXPROCS=8 ./radar -p 8081 -f data/crime_incident_data_wgs84.csv

 Use whatever value for GOMAXPROCS and the port number that makes sense.